AdityaGovardhan/cosmosQA-research/README.md

 3. Setting up a framework for performing error analysis on the test and validation datasets.
 4. Phase 1 report.
 5. Performed Error Analysis on 15 samples from 1000-1500 in the Validation set data
+6. Finetuning roberta-base model on SocialIQA dataset for incorporating social knowledge.

 - Jay :